Close Icon

 • Trading Income Status: FHL profits were treated as trading income for certain tax purposes, meaning they could be used to justify pension contributions and access more flexible loss reliefs.

-Tax benefits for holiday let owners in 2025
+Tax reliefs for holiday let owners in 2026

 Benefits of tax on holiday lets